Ignyta Inc (RXDX) Stock Rating Upgraded by Zacks Investment Research

-Ignyta Inc (NASDAQ:RXDX) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Saturday.
-The firm presently has a $10.00 price target on the biopharmaceutical company’s stock.
-Zacks Investment Research’s price target points to a potential upside of 8.11% from the company’s current price.
+Ignyta Inc (NASDAQ:RXDX) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Saturday.
+The brokerage presently has a $10.00 price target on the biopharmaceutical company’s stock.
+Zacks Investment Research’s target price suggests a potential upside of 8.11% from the stock’s previous close.

 According to Zacks, “Ignyta, Inc. is a biotechnology company.
 It develops precision medicine with integrated Rx/Dx solutions for cancer patients.
 The company focuses on the development of RXDX-101, its proprietary oral tyrosine kinase inhibitor that targets solid tumor indications, and advancing its novel Spark discovery programs that leverage its proprietary cancer genomic and epigenomic knowledge bases.
 Ignyta, Inc. is based in San Diego, California. “

-Separately, Jefferies Group LLC restated a “buy” rating and issued a $20.00 price target on shares of Ignyta in a research note on Wednesday, November 30th.
-Seven analysts have rated the stock with a buy rating, Ignyta currently has an average rating of “Buy” and a consensus target price of $16.60.
+Separately, Jefferies Group LLC reissued a “buy” rating and set a $20.00 target price on shares of Ignyta in a research note on Wednesday, November 30th.
+Seven equities research analysts have rated the stock with a buy rating, Ignyta has a consensus rating of “Buy” and a consensus target price of $16.60.

-ILLEGAL ACTIVITY NOTICE: This article was first published by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are viewing this article on another domain, it was illegally stolen and reposted in violation of international copyright laws.
-The original version of this article can be accessed at https://www.chaffeybreeze.com/2017/03/25/ignyta-inc-rxdx-stock-rating-upgraded-by-zacks-investment-research.html.
+ILLEGAL ACTIVITY WARNING: This article was first reported by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are accessing this article on another publication, it was illegally copied and republished in violation of international copyright and trademark law.
+The original version of this article can be accessed at https://www.chaffeybreeze.com/2017/03/25/ignyta-inc-rxdx-stock-rating-upgraded-by-zacks-investment-research-2.html.

-Hedge funds have recently bought and sold shares of the company.
-Armistice Capital LLC increased its stake in Ignyta by 36.6% in the fourth quarter.
-Armistice Capital LLC now owns 2,000,000 shares of the biopharmaceutical company’s stock valued at $10,600,000 after buying an additional 536,000 shares during the last quarter.
-Boxer Capital LLC bought a new stake in Ignyta during the fourth quarter valued at $663,000.
-Renaissance Technologies LLC increased its stake in Ignyta by 2.4% in the fourth quarter.
-Renaissance Technologies LLC now owns 92,100 shares of the biopharmaceutical company’s stock valued at $488,000 after buying an additional 2,200 shares during the last quarter.
-Teza Capital Management LLC bought a new stake in Ignyta during the fourth quarter valued at $112,000.
-Finally, Dimensional Fund Advisors LP increased its stake in Ignyta by 97.1% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 57,168 shares of the biopharmaceutical company’s stock valued at $303,000 after buying an additional 28,162 shares during the last quarter.
-Institutional investors own 61.93% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in RXDX.
+Great Point Partners LLC acquired a new stake in Ignyta during the third quarter valued at approximately $21,859,000.
+Victory Capital Management Inc. acquired a new stake in Ignyta during the third quarter valued at approximately $14,911,000.
+Armistice Capital LLC raised its stake in Ignyta by 36.6% in the fourth quarter.
+Armistice Capital LLC now owns 2,000,000 shares of the biopharmaceutical company’s stock valued at $10,600,000 after buying an additional 536,000 shares in the last quarter.
+Baker BROS.
+Advisors LP acquired a new stake in Ignyta during the third quarter valued at approximately $3,592,000.
+Finally, State Street Corp raised its stake in Ignyta by 7.8% in the fourth quarter.
+State Street Corp now owns 426,861 shares of the biopharmaceutical company’s stock valued at $2,264,000 after buying an additional 30,833 shares in the last quarter.
+61.93% of the stock is owned by institutional investors and hedge funds.

 Ignyta, Inc is an oncology biotechnology company.
 The Company focuses on an integrated therapeutic (Rx) and companion diagnostic (Dx) strategy for treating cancer patients.
 Its Rx is focused on discovering, in licensing or acquiring, then developing and commercializing molecularly targeted therapies that, sequentially or in combination, are foundational for eradicating residual disease.